Hermzy14/farmingSim/protocol.md

    Then send an error response back to the control-panel node.
    - Control-panel node should notify the user about the error ("Invalid response from sensor node") then we ask user if we should retry sending the message.
-2. **ConnectionError**:
-   - If a node receives a message with an invalid or expired session.
-   - The control-panel node will attempt to reconnect automatically and retry the message transmission up to a specified number of attempts.
-If we exceed the max retries, then we log the connection error and notify the application layer and user.
-   - The sensor/actuator nodes should also retry the message transmission up to the defined limit, as well as log the failure and send an alert to the control-panel (if possible).
-3. **UnexpectedError**:
-   - For any other unexpected errors.
-   - Should log the error details.
-   - Handle the error "gracefully" so that nothing crashes.
-   - Notify application layer about the error.
-   - Notify user about error.

 ## An example scenario
 1. Sensor Node ID= 1 is started: